DFreezy/DUWFRI353_WFC2401_GroupA_DuwayneFrieslaar_CDV01/DUWFRI353_WFC2401_GroupA_DuwayneFrieslaar_CDV01.md

     Web developer
     Game developer
     Software developer
+   Front-end web developer
+   Robotics

-2. **Alignment with Personal Profile**:!
+3. **Alignment with Personal Profile**:!

     - Reflect on how these industries/roles align with your skills, interests, and values.

     These roles are perfect for my introverted nature, because I feel that it would grant me space to think about my current tasks
     They are perfect because it would give me an opportunity to flex my creative muscles.
-    It would also grant me peace so I could work more effectively.
+    It would also grant me peace so I could work more effectively given my flexible schedule.
+I can trust myself to deliver on a deadline, but choose when to work.

     - Identify any gaps or areas for further exploration.

-    I could improve my communication skills
+    I could improve my communication skills, because I currently have a hard time forming deep connections with people.
     I could also find out what it's like to work in a team.

                                                            ### Part 3: SMART Career Goals